beegee-tokyo/Meshtastic-Sensor-Network/WisMesh-Basic-Device-Setup-Guide.md

 ----

 ### Setup the WiFi credentials in the Radio Configuration
-Follow the steps of Part 1 to connect the RAK11200 to the Meshtastic Mobile app.
+Follow the steps of Part 1 to connect the RAK11200 to the Meshtastic Mobile App.

 Goto to the _**Radio Configuration**_.
 To open the _**Radio Configuration**_ click on the three dots on the top right side.
 A menu will open, showing different options, including the _**Radio Configuration**_.